alverelt/gpscraper/README.md

     reviews.append(r)
 ```

-### App review history
+## App review history

-You can get the history from an app's single review.
+You can get app's single review history (all edits from that review).
 Use the function `review_history`, its parameters are:
 - **app_id**: app id/package name.
 - **review_id**: review id.